Labor Law and Work Permits for Arizona.

 Youth who have a high school diploma or its equivalent are exempt from Arizona Child Labor Law.
 Click here for more information.

-800 W Washington St.
+800 W Washington St

-Phoenix, AZ 85007
+Phoenix, AZ

-laboradmin@azica.gov
+e: laboradmin@azica.gov